Moldova President Hails EU Referendum Win After Russia Meddling Claims - UrduPoint

 Moldova's pro-Brussels President Maia Sandu on Monday said her camp "won justly in an unjust struggle" in an EU referendum and first-round presidential elections marked by claims of Russian interference

-The referendum on joining the EU passed with a razor-thin majority in the key electoral test for the former Soviet republic bordering war-torn Ukraine.
+The referendum on joining the EU passed with a razor-thin majority, while Sandu managed to come first in a key electoral test for her leadership of the former Soviet republic bordering war-torn Ukraine.

-Sandu said late Sunday that Moldova had witnessed "an unprecedented assault" on its democracy," blaming "criminal groups, working together with foreign forces hostile to our national interests".
+Sandu said "dirty interference" cost her camp support, after blaming "criminal groups, working together with foreign forces hostile to our national interests" for "an unprecedented assault" on Moldova's democracy.

-The Kremlin, in turn, called on Sandu to "prove" election interference in the country of 2.6 million people and alleged "anomalies" in Moldova's vote count.
+The Kremlin called on Sandu to "prove" allegations that it had interfered in the elections and alleged "anomalies" in Moldova's vote count.

-Sandu, 52, a former World Bank economist and Moldova's first woman president, managed to top the first round of presidential elections held at the same time as the referendum on Sunday.

 Recent Stories